kubernetes/enhancements/keps/sig-node/5233-node-readiness-gates/README.md

 While a dedicated API field like `spec.readinessGates` provides a clearer, declarative contract, the taint-based approach is a pragmatic first step for an Alpha release.
 It allows the community to gain experience with the readiness gates concept and the probing mechanisms with minimal initial impact on the core API.

 The limitations of the taint-based approach (e.g., the readiness contract is lost once the taint is removed) will inform the design and justification for a formal API field in a future Beta release.
-A dedicated field would provide a more robust and permanent declaration of a node's readiness requirements, which is beneficial for other components like the Cluster Autoscaler and for providing better visibility to users.
+A dedicated field would provide a more robust and permanent declaration of a node's readiness requirements.
 However, starting without it allows for a more incremental and feedback-driven development process.

 ### Readiness Taint Control